Show with Jedda Bradley

 The Egbert, Margaret & Stephen Show

-(Because I want you to feel good about being you)
+(So you can feel good about being you)

 Three quirky super-nerdy kids.